coder/terraform-provider-coderd/docs/resources/organization.md

 page_title: "coderd_organization Resource - terraform-provider-coderd"
 subcategory: ""
 description: |-
-  An organization on the Coder deployment
+  An organization on the Coder deployment.
+  ~> Warning
+  This resource is only compatible with Coder version 2.16.0 https://github.com/coder/coder/releases/tag/v2.16.0 and later.
 ---

 # coderd_organization (Resource)

-An organization on the Coder deployment
+An organization on the Coder deployment.

+~> **Warning**
+This resource is only compatible with Coder version [2.16.0](https://github.com/coder/coder/releases/tag/v2.16.0) and later.